The new Pension Act: What do you need to do as an employer?

 The new Pension Act makes it mandatory for employers, employees and pension funds to reach new agreements.
 Does your company not have a collective labour agreement (CAO)?
 Then you must take action.

-The pension that employees grow while at your business will change under the new pension act (2023).
-Employees accrue this supplementary pension as additional income on top of the basic pension that pensioners receive from the government: the General Old Age Pensions Act (AOW).
+The pension that employees grow while at your business will change under the new Pension Act (2023).
+Employees accrue this supplementary pension as additional income on top of the basic pension that pensioners receive from the government under the General Old Age Pensions Act (AOW).

 A pension provider is a pension fund or insurer that ensures that employees and employers save pension money together.
 The employer pays the largest part of the contribution.
 A smaller part of the contribution is deducted by the employer from the employee's salary each month.